trychlos/pwix-forms/README.md

 ##### `Forms.ICheckable`

-An interface whichs adds to the implementor the capability of being checked (.e. have a `check()` function), and to provide the expected result.
+An interface whichs adds to the implementor the capability of being checked (i.e. have a `check()` function), and to provide the expected result.

 Each implementation instance is provided a random unique identifier at instanciation time.
 This identifier let us manages the published `TypedMessage`'s by emitter.